-The EBRD is a majority-European owned public finance institution, as is the EIB, and thus we call on the EBRD and EIB to go a step beyond the World Bank in restricting oil and gas finance to demonstrate strong climate leadership.
+The EBRD is a majority-European owned public finance institution, and thus we call on the EBRD to go a step beyond the World Bank in restricting oil and gas finance to demonstrate strong climate leadership.

 We feel it is important for European institutions to lead the way in ending public finance for all fossil fuels, and to align their investment with the Paris Agreement on climate change.
 The Paris Agreement contains as one of its three key objectives "making finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development."